Joe’s Blog: On the edge of a big snow (THU-3/2)

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-It really is phenomenal to see all the weird weather happening out west with these storms…weird places are getting frozen precipitation this season…some of the videos and pictures from Arizona are pretty incredible.
-Rare snows falling there because of the intense cold nature of this particular system that is going to affect us tonight and tomorrow.
+It really is phenomenal to see all the weird weather happening out west with these storms.
+Weird places are getting frozen precipitation this season, some of the videos and pictures from Arizona are pretty incredible.
+Rare snows are falling there because of the intense cold nature of this particular system that is going to affect us tonight and tomorrow.

+The funny thing is that IF it does pour down snow there (or anywhere really) like several weeks ago (that surprise snow (I wasn’t surprised)) you can get some fast accumulations… so it’s not totally out of my thought process.

-So let’s dive in…let’s start with the storm itself.
+So let’s dive in, starting with the storm itself.
 It’s impressive in a winter of numerous impressive storms in the western USA

 In the last 72 hours…